 While we didn’t get too deep into discussing cross-selling in our previous post, we promised that we’d get to doing so in the near future.

 Well, that time has come.
-Today, we’re going to focus on the principles and best practices of cross-selling, and explain why using this tactic is vital to your ecommerce business.
+Today, we’re going to focus on the principles and best practices of cross-selling, and explain why using this tactic is vital to your business.

 Before we get too far ahead of ourselves, though, let’s go over what cross-selling actually is.

-A quick Google search informs me that cross-selling is to “sell (a different product or service) to an existing customer.”
+Cross-selling at it's most basic level is to “sell (a different product or service) to an existing customer.”

 But strategic cross-selling is so much more than simply trying to get a customer to purchase other items from your store during a given transaction.